Okanagan (Kelowna, BC)

-That isn’t Assistant Professor Ross Hickey’s metaphor, but he would agree that his field, the social science of economics, is itself a rousing force and one that seeks to improve the lives of citizens and their communities.
+That isn’t Associate Professor Ross Hickey’s metaphor, but he would agree that his field, the social science of economics, is itself a rousing force and one that seeks to improve the lives of citizens and their communities.
 This exciting and challenging field made him want to continue learning by becoming a great teacher.

 Hickey teaches public sector economics, as well as introductory macroeconomics, and researches charities, lobbying, and other aspects of public finance and political economy.

 “I’ve embarked on a lifelong pursuit of insight about the world,” he says, “and sharing this with students teaches me as I teach them.”

 EAST TO WEST